5rahim/seanime/README.md

 <br>

 > [!NOTE]
-> For copyright-related requests, please contact the maintainer using the provided contact information on [The Website](https://seanime.app/)
+> For copyright-related requests, please contact the maintainer using the contact information provided on [the website](https://seanime.app/docs/policies).